Appleseed/learn/docs/base/index.rst

-This documentation is for Users, Builders, Designers, Developers, and Administrators of applications that are built on Appleseed Search.
-Appleseed Search helps companies find their information burried deep in different silos.
+This documentation is for Builders, Developers, and Administrators of applications that are built on Appleseed Base.
+Appleseed Base is the commjnication engine that runs Appleseed Search by connecting receivers of information to processes which enhance information before transmitting to different indices.

 `Installation`_